BernardDev/Synthesizer-directory/README.md

 <br>

 The goal of this project is to ... explore some new styling option ander.
 Therefore I made use of some morden cocept such as ...
+Journey through the history of synthesizers bla bla

 <br>